demisto/content/docs/fetching_credentials/README.md

 }
 ```

-So in the end you should have a credentials list that contains those objects.
+In the end you should have a credentials list that contains the above objects.

 When you're done creating the credentials objects, send them to the credentials store by using:
 `demisto.credentials(credentials)`.